mozilla/anodejsholidayseason/localization_part_1.md

 We can see that these variables and functions are placed in the `req` object.

+So to setup our site for localization, we must look through all of our code and templates and wrap strings in calls to gettext.

+## Language Detection

+[TODO... does this belong in part 3?]

 At runtime, the `i18n-abide` module will detect the user's prefered locale and output "Hello, World!" localized to them.

-So to setup our site for localization, we must look through all of our code and templates and wrap strings in calls to gettext.

 [Look through i18n-abide tutorial, any other steps?]